 Again, these are visual checks, not functional ones.
 So, if your app’s functionality varies across different configurations, then it’s still wise to actually execute that functionality across said configs.

-Also, the Visual Grid runs across emulators, not real devices.
+Also, the Ultrafast Grid runs across emulators, not real devices.
 This makes sense when you’re interested in testing how something looks on a given viewport.
 However, if you’re testing something that is specific to the device itself such as native gestures (pinching, swiping, etc), then an actual device would be more suitable.
-With that being said, the Visual Grid runs on the exact same browsers that are used on the real devices, so your tests will be executed with the correct size, user agent, and pixel density.
+With that being said, the Ultrafast Grid runs on the exact same browsers that are used on the real devices, so your tests will be executed with the correct size, user agent, and pixel density.

-The Visual Grid proves that test automation doesn’t have to be a slow bottleneck for our deployment initiatives.
+The Ultrafast Grid proves that test automation doesn’t have to be a slow bottleneck for our deployment initiatives.
 The ability to run UI tests across a plurality of configurations within seconds is a game changer!
 In fact, I was able to run hundreds of UI tests across ten configurations before I could even get the lid off of the cheesecake I ordered with my lunch.
-So much for dessert…but that’s ok, the Visual Grid is sweeter than my Dulce de Leche could ever be.
+So much for dessert…but that’s ok, the Ultrafast Grid is sweeter than my Dulce de Leche could ever be.